 This After Dark event examined time's many faces through activities and presentations featuring honeybees, jump-shot photography, antique timepieces, and a performance by Gamelan Sari Raras.
-Ken Murphy, creator of A History of the Sky— a time-lapse visualization that will span an entire year—talks about his project during the After Dark event, Resolution.
+The Exploratorium Eclipse team drives back to Urumqi with our partners from XJTV, after the live broadcast.
+It was pretty hot, probably above 40 C most of the way, and a 14 hour drive.
+This is a time-compressed video of of the trip out to the Weizi Gorge (Yiwu) along Chinas cloud-covered Silk Road.
+Ken Murphy, creator of A History of the Sky a time-lapse visualization that will span an entire yeartalks about his project during the After Dark event, Resolution.

 Exploratorium staff physicist Thomas Humphrey divulges a clever way to measure the speed of sound, and he explains how hes used that information to measure things in the world.
-In this interview from Greenland, glaciologist Mark Fahnestock describes the roar of a 1000-foot iceberg dropping off the Jakobshavn Isbræ into the Ilulissat Icefjord.
+In this interview from Greenland, glaciologist Mark Fahnestock describes the roar of a 1000-foot iceberg dropping off the Jakobshavn Isbr into the Ilulissat Icefjord.
 Includes time-lapse photography of this massive calving event.
 What is dark energy?
 Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 A century after publication of Einstein's famous papers on light and relativity, this most celebrated of Nobel Laureates will be the subject of a talk by award-winning science writer K.C.
 Cole.
 She'll discuss the ways in which Einstein continues to influence physics today, from detecting gravity waves to understanding string theory.
 The concept of space-time--perhaps Einstein's most fundamental contribution to our understanding of the universe--will be explored using special red lasers.
-Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
-Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
-In this special Halloween edition, today's secret ingredient is: Plastic Bags!
-Join the Exploratorium's Dr. Paul Doherty as he visits a "sculpture to observe the stars" in northern New Mexico, where the Sangre de Cristo Mountains meet the eastern plains.
-There artist Charles Ross is creating an art installation that is also a star observatory.
-This major earthwork has two main elements: the Star Tunnel, which allows you to walk through the entire history of the earth's changing alignment to our North Star, Polaris; and the Solar Pyramid, where one can visually experience an hour of the earth's rotation.